abdelhalim-yasser/Stack/README.md

 # Stack
 The implementation of the Stack in Data Structures using C and Java
 ---
-You can try it interactivly and learn how the stack works
+You can try it interactivly and learn how the stack works [Try it]:"https://abdelhalim-yasser.github.io/Stack/"